MarcusTXK/LeetWithFriend/README.md

 # LeetWithFriend

-LeetWithFriend at https://leetwithfriend.com/ [Note: Due to rising costs, it is no longer running on Google Cloud Platform]
+LeetWithFriend at https://leetwithfriend.com/ [Note: Due to rising costs, the deployment on Google Cloud Platform has been paused.]

 - An interview preparation platform and peer matching system, where students can find peers to practice whiteboard-style interview questions together.